kubernetes-retired/kubefed/docs/userguide.md

 ## Controller-Manager Leader Election

-The federation controller manager is always deployed with leader election feature to ensure high availability of the control plane.
+The kubefed controller manager is always deployed with leader election feature to ensure high availability of the control plane.
 Leader election module ensures there is always a leader elected among multiple instances which takes care of running the controllers.
 In case the active instance goes down, one of the standby instances